christophelc/chess_rust/README.md

 - Recapture if capture at the max depth,
 - Aspiration window,
 - Killer moves (moves causing a prune when: alpha(parent) >= beta (maximisation case) or alpha >= beta(parent) (minimisation case) )
+- Null move pruning
+- Last move reduction

+Remark: the null move pruning is the key to get an efficient pruning.

 The evaluation of a position is very basic.
 It is based on:
 - Material evaluation